Bicycle Network: Metro Routes

 July 08 One of the busiest sections of the Merri Ck Path, near the Rushall Station and St Georges Rd precinct, is currently being reviewed by stakeholders.
-Bicycle Network Victoria recently met with Darebin and Yarra City Councils to discuss this vital section of path and the proposed opportunities.
+Bicycle Network recently met with Darebin and Yarra City Councils to discuss this vital section of path and the proposed opportunities.
 The map (below) lays out the elements of the challenge.

 There is an opportunity to better link the St. Georges Rd, Merri CK and Capital City Trails by incorporating a few short, relatively easy sections of path and also a bridge utilising the existing pipe bridge (refer to map, shown in orange).

 The bridge is a Melbourne Water asset and was identified as a high priority in the recent Merri Ck Path Review.

 This precinct was identified as a key recommendation in the Eddington Report and already attracts a large number of riders through this corridor due to geographical constraints.